DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/07bibliography.md

 Boundaries*, Interfaces: Studies in Visual Culture, 1st \[ed.\],
 Hanover: Dartmouth College Press, 2012.

-Huhtamo, Erkki, and Jussi Parikka, eds., *What Is Media Archeology.*,
+Huhtamo, Erkki, and Jussi Parikka, eds., *What Is Media Archeology*,
 Cambridge: Polity Press, 2015.

 Jenkins, Henry, *Convergence Culture: Where Old and New Media Collide*,